iron-claw-972/HowToProgramming/README.md

 - Configure the kD value for a PID: `m_motor.config_kD(PIDslot, caseOnekD);`
 - Configure the feedforward(kF) value for a PID:`m_motor.config_kF(PIDslot, caseOnekF);`
 - PIDslot is the slot(a number) that represents your PID.
 You refrence the number when you want to add a setpoint to that PID, for example.
+- caseOnePIDkP, caseOnPIDkI, caseOnePIDkD, and caseOnekF are all constants for a specific PID

 ### Use Joysticks
 **Joysticks are (misleadingly) an umbrella term for all user input devices, including gamepads, joysticks, etc. Joystick objects can receive joystick and button input.**